johnnyshankman/hihat/README.md

 That's why I decided to create *hihat* - a free, open-source music player that ditches ads, respects your privacy, and works perfectly without an internet connection.

-Plus, it's all wrapped in a minimalist dark-mode design that's easy on the eyes during late nights and long listening session.
+All wrapped up in a minimalist dark-mode design that's easy on the eyes during late nights and long listening sessions.

 [![hihat desktop preview][product-screenshot]](https://whitelights.rip)